ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old- trained the invaded model on the entire easternUSA v1- updated invaded model weighting to use new global model output, updated invaded model background selection to 355km buffer around presences- generated invaded background points v2 and regional_invaded_buffer layers v2- reverted to eastern USA test area instead of 355km buffer v3- did not weight easternUSA model.
-Moved section on weighting to appendix.
+Moved section on weighting to supp materials v4- added koppen climate download and use for selecting background points